Sensor Observability Analysis for Maximizing Task-Space Observability of Articulated Robots: Introduction

 This paper first provides the analytical framework in Sec. \ref{sec:method} for defining task-space sensor observability based on the cumulative transformations of each individual sensor.
-The peculiarities of sensor observability analysis, including analogies to the traditional Jacobian, are discussed in Sec. \ref{sec:specialstuff}.
-Next in Sec. \ref{sec:experiments}, we showcase the utility of sensor observability analysis through simulations and experiments on both a custom 3 degree of freedom (DOF) robot and the Baxter robot.
-Finally, closing comments are provided in Sec. \ref{sec:concl}.
+Discussions surrounding the peculiarities of sensor observability analysis, including analogies to the traditional Jacobian, thresholds for sensor observability, and sensor observability applied to non-traditional robot architectures, are explored in Sec. \ref{sec:specialstuff}.
+Next in Sec. \ref{sec:SOoptimization}, we discuss how sensor observability can be used as a secondary task in the nullspace of the kinematics task or formulated as an optimization problem.
+Sec. \ref{sec:physicalexperiments} showcases practical implications of sensor observability analysis during physical interaction with a robot.
+The utility of sensor observability is showcased through simulations and experiments on both a custom 3 degree of freedom (DOF) robot and the Baxter robot.
+Finally, closing comments and future research directions are provided in Sec. \ref{sec:concl}.

+A preliminary version of this paper was presented at a conference \cite{Wong2022IROS-SOIconf}.
+This article is a continuation where the concept of sensor observability is expanded to provide a fuller picture as the first major work of this framework.
+Secs. \ref{sec:intro} to \ref{sec:SOI-Advantages} were previously presented in \cite{Wong2022IROS-SOIconf}, but more insights have been added throughout these sections to provide a deeper analysis of the sensor observability framework.
+However, Sec. \ref{sec:noise} and onwards are all novel additions to further establish the utility of sensor observability both theoretically and practically.